How to make a referral

 - Individuals in detention or community detention who meet the eligibility criteria

-If you are uncertain about which form to use, please complete Referral Form―Residents
+If you are uncertain about which form to use, please complete the referral form for Residents.

 If you wish to refer your client to other relevant services, we recommend searching the Australian Refugee Health Practice Guide

-If you experience difficulties accessing the online referral forms, please call us on (03) 9389 8900.
+If you experience difficulties accessing the referral forms, or have questions about the referral process, please call us on (03) 9389 8900.